Espyo/Pikifen/README.txt

     * A comprehensive manual to help with making content.
     * Customizable control schemes.
     * Low system requirements, no special permissions to run, no need to install, and less than 30 MB when extracted.
+    * Filled with quality-of-life features and details, both for gameplay and for content-making.
+    * Made mostly from scratch, as free and open-source software.

 ===============
 3) Get the latest version